LikithMeruvu/Framework-Docs-AI/README.md

 You can add your own custom frameworks to the Framework Docs AI.
 Follow these steps:

-You can add your own custom frameworks to the Framework Docs AI.
-Follow these steps:

 1. **Crawl the URLs (crawler.py)**:
    - The `crawler.py` file uses a `DomainCrawler` class to crawl websites and collect URLs.